From the Book:

 Projection

-Click on the terms for more in-depth information.
+Click on the terms in blue for more in-depth information.

 Resources

 This is a list of resources, books, and YouTube videos that I and other survivors of narcissistic abuse have found extremely helpful on the journey towards wholeness.
-While everyone is different, it’s important to seek out some form of help.
+While everyone is different, seeking some form of help is important.
 Isolation after a narcissistic relationship can be even more damaging.
 I hope that you find some of these offerings useful.
 There are far more narcissists amongst us than we are aware of.
-They come from all walks of life and oftentimes infiltrate our lives in ways over which we have no control.
+They come from all walks of life and often infiltrate our lives in ways over which we cannot control.

-The best book that I read after going No Contact for years was “Becoming the Narcissist's Nightmare: How to Devalue and Discard the Narcissist While Supplying Yourself” by Shahida Arabi.
+The best book I read after going N- Contact for years was “Becoming the Narcissist's Nightmare: How to Devalue and Discard the Narcissist While Supplying Yourself” by Shahida Arabi.
 For more insight visit her YouTube channel Self-Care Haven.
-Click on the pictures, they link to videos.
+Click on the pictures.
+They link to videos.
 They are great narcissist primers.

 Dr. Ramani Durvasula has the most extensive collection of YouTube videos on narcissism.
 Take in what you can and allow for frequent breaks.
 This is a lot to absorb.